Mehar022005/task-5/README.md

 Scikit-learn
 Matplotlib
 Pandas

 Steps Performed
 Trained a Decision Tree and visualized it.
 Controlled overfitting using 'max_depth=4'.
 Trained a Random Forest and compared accuracy.
 Interpreted top 5 feature importances.
 Performed 5-fold cross-validation.

 Results
 Decision Tree Accuracy: ~0.80
 Random Forest Accuracy: ~0.85-0.90
 Cross-validation Accuracy: ~0.86

 Key Features
 'ca', 'thal', 'oldpeak', 'cp', 'thalach' were among the top features.
-Interview Prep
-What is entropy and information gain?
-How does random forest reduce overfitting?
-How to visualize decision trees using 'plot_tree()'?
-Explain bagging and its benefit in random forests.